 - 6. Launch the XIV XCLI tool. - 7.
-Enable the metadata service for the XIV, using the metadata service enable command. - 8.
+Enable the metadata service for the XIV, using the metadata_service_enable command. - 8.
 Close the he XIV XCLI tool and return to the XIV management GUI. - 9.
-Change the storage administrator user to storage integration admin user and re-launch the XIV XCLI tool - 10.
+Change the storage administrator user to storageintegrationadmin user and re-launch the XIV XCLI tool - 10.
 Create a new Administrative Logical Unit (ALU) per each ESXi host.
-Use the following XCLI format: alu create alu=<alu-name> host=<host-name> lun=logical-unit-number.
+Use the following XCLI format: alu_create alu=<alu-name> host=<host-name> lun=logical-unit-number.
 Make sure that the LUN is in the 512-755 range. - 11.
 Launch Spectrum Control Base. - 12.
 Configure a fully qualified domain name for the Spectrum Control Base server and define a high-availability group.
-See "Defining a high-availability group" - 13.
+See "Defining a high-availability group" on page 39. - 13.
 Generate a self-signed Spectrum Control Base server certificate.
-See "Managing server certificates" on page 39. - 14.
+See "Managing server certificates" on page 41. - 14.
 Set up VASA credentials.
-See "Setting the VASA credentials" on page 53. - 15.
+See "Setting the VASA credentials" on page 55. - 15.
 Enable the storageintegrationadmin to access the XIV storage resources.
-See "Entering the storage system credentials" on page 45.
+See "Entering the storage system credentials" on page 47.

 - 16. Add the XIV storage system to the Spectrum Control Base.
-See "Adding a storage system" on page 47. - 17.
+See "Adding a storage system" on page 49. - 17.
 Add a new storage space.
-See "Adding a storage space" on page 56. - 18.
+See "Adding a storage space" on page 58. - 18.
 Add a VVol-enabled service to the storage space.
-See "Adding a storage service" on page 57. - 19.
+See "Adding a storage service" on page 60. - 19.
 Define a storage resource and attach it to the VVol-enabled service.
-See "Defining and attaching storage resources" on page 60. - 20.
+See "Defining and attaching storage resources" on page 63. - 20.
 Register Spectrum Control Base as a storage provider on VMware vCenter server.
-See "Registering Spectrum Control Base as a storage provider on vCenter server" on page 83. - 21.
+See "Registering Spectrum Control Base as a storage provider on vCenter server" on page 87. - 21.
 Launch the vWC and create a VVol-enabled datastore.
 Select the storage space that you defined as an underlying storage resource for the datastore.